floybix/floybix.github.io/_posts/2014-11-05-htm-protocols.md

   (in-synapses [this target-id]
     "All synapses to the target.
 A map from source ids to permanences.")
   (sources-connected-to [this target-id]
-    "The set of source ids actually connected to target id.")
+    "The collection of source ids actually connected to target id.")
   (targets-connected-from [this source-id]
-    "The set of target ids actually connected from source id.")
+    "The collection of target ids actually connected from source id.")
-  (reinforce-in-synapses [this target-id skip? reinforce? pinc pdec]
-    "Updates the permanence of all synapses to `target-id`.
-Both `skip?` and `reinforce?` are functions of the source id; if the former returns true the synapse is unchanged; otherwise the latter gives the direction of change.")
-  (conj-synapses [this target-id syn-source-ids p]
-    "Conjoins new synapses into the graph, from a collection `syn-source-ids` to `target-id`, with initial permanence `p`.")
-  (disj-synapses [this target-id syn-source-ids]
-    "Disjoins the synapses from `syn-source-ids` to `target-id`."))
+  (excitations [this active-sources stimulus-threshold]
+    "Computes a map of target ids to their degree of excitation -- the number of sources in `active-sources` they are connected to -- excluding any below `stimulus-threshold`.")
+  (bulk-learn [this seg-updates active-sources pinc pdec pinit]
+    "Applies learning updates to a batch of targets. `seg-updates` is a sequence of SegUpdate records, one for each target dendrite segment."))
 {% endhighlight %}

 A question arises of how to look up the target dendrite segments by